 I have a few driving modes in my car.
 The sports mode will toughen up the suspension and the steering and make it much easier to overtake people.
 I tend to use this mode when there is no one else in the car because it can make the journey uncomfortable.

 There is another mode, called ‘Comfort.’
 It makes sense (primarily because of the name) to have this mode switched on when you have passengers who suffer from car sickness.

 The journey is much smoother, with fewer jolts and fewer’ speed up, slow down’ elements.

 Have a look at the modes on your car (if you have any) and pick the right one for the circumstances.

 You never know, it could save you money on gas too!

 Toddler or Baby Car Sick Survival Guide – Conclusion

-When you are traveling with a baby or a toddler that suffers from care or motion sickness, it is best to be prepared.
-Not just being prepared for when it does happen, I also mean you need to be prepared so it limits the chances of happening.
+When traveling with a baby or a toddler who suffers from car or motion sickness, it is best to be prepared.
+Not just being prepared for when it does happen, I also mean you need to be ready, so it limits the chances of happening.

-The key thing is that you are prepared and that you have a survival kit in the event that it does happen.
+The critical thing is that you are prepared and have a survival kit if it happens.